sonbachmi/moviefriends/README.md

 ```
 Now expose port 3000 to your web server's virtual host setting (probably via a reverse proxy).

-A copy has been deployed to Vercel at https://son-moviefriends.vercel.app
+A self-hosted copy has been deployed to https://skm.bjdev.net

-Alternative self-hosted copy at https://skm.bjdev.net